Vespro della Beata Vergine: Vespers

 The liturgical vespers is an evening prayer service according to the Catholic Officium Divinum (Divine Office).
 At Monteverdi's time, it was sung in Latin, as were all Catholic services then.
 A vespers service at the time contained five psalms, a hymn and the Magnificat (Mary's song of praise).
 The five psalms for Marian feasts (as well as other female saints) begin with Psalm 110 in Hebrew counting, but known to Monteverdi as Psalmus 109 in the numbering of the Vulgate:

 The individual psalms and the Magnificat are concluded by the doxology Gloria Patri.
 The hymn for Marian feasts was "Ave maris stella".
 Variable elements, changing with the liturgical occasion, are antiphons, inserted before each psalm and the Magnificat, which reflect the specific feast and connect the Old Testament psalms to Christian theology.
 Vespers are traditionally framed by the opening versicle and response from Psalm 70, and the closing blessing.

-On ordinary Sundays, the vespers service might by sung in Gregorian chant, while on high holidays, such as the feast day of a patron saint, elaborate concertante music was preferred.
+On ordinary Sundays, the vespers service might be sung in Gregorian chant, while on high holidays, such as the feast day of a patron saint, elaborate concertante music was preferred.
 In his Vespers, Monteverdi may have offered such music without necessarily expecting that all of it would be performed in a given service.

 Monteverdi deviated from the typical vespers liturgy by adding motets (concerti or sacri concentus) between the psalms.
 Scholars debate if they were meant to replace antiphons or rather as embellishments of the preceding psalm.
 Monteverdi also included a Marian litany, "Sancta Maria, ora pro nobis" (Holy Mary, pray for us).
 All liturgical texts are set using their psalm tones in Gregorian chant, often as a cantus firmus.

 Graham Dixon suggests the setting is more suited for the feast of Saint Barbara, claiming, for example, that the texts from the Song of Songs are applicable to any female saint but that a dedication to fit a Marian feast made the work more "marketable".
 There are just two Marian songs in the whole work ("Audi coelum" and "Ave maris stella"); and the sonata could easily be rearranged to any saint's name.